-The College is your home and you are of course ordinarily entitled to invite guests to visit you; this may be subject to restrictions arising from the COVID-19 pandemic You also have to remember that the College is home to many others and you have a responsibility to ensure that the behaviour of your guests will not disturb or offend other College members.
-If you wish to have an overnight guest, you must seek prior permission from the Dean, and the Assistant Deans will be notified in order to accurately account for all students in an emergency situation.
+The College is your home, and you are of course ordinarily entitled to invite guests to visit you.

+You also have to remember that the College is home to many others, and you have a responsibility to ensure that the behaviour of your guests will not disturb or offend other College members.

+If you would like to have a friend or family member stay over, please let the Dean and your RA/Warden know prior to their arrival.

 Students are reminded that under no circumstances is sub-letting of one's allocated room or flat allowed.

-Guest are ordinarily welcome at meals (except special occasion meals, such as the Commencement and Final dinners); again, this is subject to pandemic-related restrictions, and is not currently permitted except with the prior approval of the Dean.
-If you have guests to a meal at College, you must sign for them in the guest book provided and you will be charged for their meal.
+Guests are ordinarily welcome at meals (except special occasion meals, such as the Commencement and Final dinners).
+If you have guests to a meal at the College, you must sign for them in the guest book provided and you will be charged for their meal.

-Students receiving outside guests at night should always escort them within residential buildings from and to external doors, and should ensure that external doors are kept locked.
+Students receiving outside guests at night should always escort them within residential buildings from and to external doors, and should ensure that these are kept locked.

-Students are responsible at all times for the behaviour of their guests and they should not be left unsupervised at any time.
+Students are responsible at all times for the behaviour of their guests, and they should not be left unsupervised at any time.
 Students are not to share their key cards or leave doors open or in any way interfere with the security of buildings and rooms.